OpenRefine/OpenRefine/docs/docs/technical-reference/clustering-in-depth.md

 # Methodologies

-In order to strike a balance between general applicability and usefulness, OpenRefine ships with a selected number of clustering methods and algorithms that have proven effective and fast enough to use in a wide variety of situations.
+To strike a balance between general applicability and usefulness, OpenRefine ships with a selected number of clustering methods and algorithms that have proven effective and fast enough to use in a wide variety of situations.